uwplse/stng/README.md

   /home/stng/stng/frontend/bin/translator /tmp/<filename> -out /tmp/<output directory>
   ```
 This maps the current directory on the host (`$PWD`) to `/tmp` in the docker container, allowing
-you to pass files in the current directory.
+you to pass files from the current directory to the container.
 The outputs are generated in `$/PWD/<output directory>`.

 3. TBD for running the synthesizer and the backend